Jury to meet for 2nd day in trial of cops in Floyd killing - NewsBreak

 Jury to meet for 2nd day in trial of cops in Floyd killing

-A jury was to resume deliberations Thursday in the trial of three former Minneapolis police officers charged with violating George Floyd 's civil rights after reaching no verdict in its first day.
+ST. PAUL, Minn. — (AP) — A jury was to resume deliberations Thursday in the trial of three former Minneapolis police officers charged with violating George Floyd's civil rights after reaching no verdict in its first day.

 Jurors met for about seven hours Wednesday with no decision on the charges against J. Alexander Kueng, Thomas Lane and Tou Thao.
 All three are charged of depriving Floyd of his right to medical care as fellow Officer Derek Chauvin pinned the 46-year-old Black man to the ground for 9 1/2 minutes with his knee on Floyd's neck.